 The credit score needed for a student loan is important to understand.
-If you are going to apply for a private student loan or Direct PLUS Loan or want to refinance your student loans, your credit score will be a determining factor.
+If you’re going to apply for a private student loan or Direct PLUS Loan or want to refinance your student loans to a lower interest rate, your credit score will be a determining factor.

 Credit score basics

 A credit score is a summary of your credit history.
 It tells the lender how likely you are to pay your debt.
 According to USA.gov, your credit score is determined by:

 - Payment history

 - Outstanding balances

 - Applications for new credit accounts

 - Types of credit accounts (mortgages, car loans, credit cards, etc.)

 All of this information appears on your credit report.
 This information is run through a calculation to give you a number, which is your credit score.